 - Part 2 is information required about the child (including health declaration)

 Please make sure you have the signature from the child's parents, the child's birth certificate, and a photograph of the child.
 You need to email your completed application to us at least 21 days before the day on which the first performance or activity takes place.
+Please note, we don't accept applications sent by post.

 How we process your application